Nezo96/Monsters-Rolodex/README.md

 Branches->Class-based

-You have to first write any letter to search filed and than delete id.
+You have to first write any letter to search files and then delete it.

 ## Function version